jaypatelme/WorkHardNotSmart/README.md

-- 👋 Hi, I’m @WorkHardNotSmart
+- 👋 Hi, I’m Jay
-- 👀 I’m interested in Working Hard
+- 👀 I’m interested in the integration of the medical and digital world.
+In particular I am intrested in machine learning and data science.
+In the medical feild a right diagonisis at the right time is life changing.
+I believe that by using machine learning we can revoluationizes
 - 🌱 I’m currently learning how to Work Hard
 - 💞️ I’m looking to collaborate on Working Hard
 - 📫 How to reach me iamjayworking@gmail.com